 Even the smallest effort to reduce sodium intake and blood pressure can decrease fatalities due to stroke and cardiovascular disease.
 Statistics show that lowering sodium intake could reduce hypertension cases by 11 million; this could save about $18 billion in health care costs (CDC, 2009).

 IMPH convened a stakeholder group to explore possible strategies to reduce sodium intake in South Carolina.
 To assist this process, IMPH provided research on best practices across the country on sodium intake reduction and wrote a brief to provide education on scientifically identified best practices.

 Download a copy of “Considering Sodium Intake Reduction Strategies in South Carolina,” published in March 2013.

 In April 2013 the South Carolina House of Representatives passed a resolution (H. 3879) to raise awareness of the danger of excessive salt intake to the health of South Carolinians.
 This resolution was sponsored by Representatives Bakari Sellers (D – Bamberg) and John Richard King (D – York) and points out that consuming excessive amounts of sodium is associated with high blood pressure.

 For more information on sodium consumption and the relationship to heart disease and stroke, please see http://www.cdc.gov/salt/index.htm.
 To learn more about common sources of sodium in the diet, visit http://www.cdc.gov/vitalsigns/Sodium/index.html.

-Please contact Maya Pack for more information on the Institute’s role in sodium intake reduction strategy development.
+Please contact Maya Pack for more information.